 How we work:

 The Arizona Nutrition Network is an Arizona program with statewide partners that include health departments, Native American tribes, school districts, food banks, and non-profit agencies.

 Make Half Your Plate Vegetables and Fruits

 Vegetables and fruits are nature's power foods!
 Make half your plate vegetables and fruits and help keep your heart, teeth, gums, eyes and skin healthy.
 Eat them every day at meals, snacks or for dessert.

-TIP: Buy fresh fruits and vegetables in season when flavor and price are the best!
-To find out more about Arizona grown fruits and vegetables click here: Harvest Calendar
+TIP: Buy fresh vegetables and fruits in season when flavor and price are the best!
+To find out more about Arizona-grown fruits and vegetables, click here: Harvest Calendar

 Fat-free or low-fat (1%) dairy foods are packed with beneficial vitamins and minerals without all the fat.
 Switching to fat-free or low-fat (1%) dairy foods helps maintain healthy blood pressure, manage weight, and build better bones.

 Eating whole grains is a healthy choice for everyone in your family.
 Making at least half your grains whole may help reduce the risk of heart disease, and manage weight.
 Learn more about Whole Grains recipes.